Jbleezy/BO2-Reimagined/README.md

 * Gets destroyed after activating 15 times

 ### Maxis Drone
-* Added hint strings for purchased, already have one, can only be one, and cooling down
+* Added hint strings for purchased, can only be one, and cooling down
 * Switches back to correct weapon after deploying

 ## Bank